-Students also have the opportunity to sit on various committee’s in the college, for example the health and safety committee or the safeguarding committee.
+Our Student Ambassadors also have the opportunity to sit on various committee’s in the college, these include; Risk Management, Health and Safety, Safeguarding, Equality and Diversity.
 This allows for students to be informed on the most up to date changes within the college and also allows for students to be able to input their ideas to improve the college overall.

 This initiative is our way of showing learners how we use their valuable feedback and suggestions to improve college life, and we take action to address learners concerns and ideas.

 Lots of changes have taken place this year, but some of our recent issues to be addressed are: